 Potty Training a Stubborn Toddler: The One Thing that Finally Worked

-Potty training (or potty learning, whichever you prefer) was simply an uphill battle with my son, who is now 4-1/2.
+Potty training (or potty learning, whichever you prefer) was simply an uphill battle with my son, who didn’t fully say goodbye to diapers until he was 4-1/2.

 I’ve thought a lot about why this experience was so different than it was with his two older sisters, and there are a few things I can pinpoint – as well as some lessons I learned along the way.